uws-eresearch/otw/README.md

 ## As a service

-The script ```dispatcher.rc``` should be added to the appropriate run scripts folder on your system.
+The script ```dispatcher.rc``` can be added to the appropriate run scripts folder on your system.
 This script requires ```realpath``` to be installed.
-You are welcome to rename this script to something more sensible for your Linux host.
+You are welcome to rename this script to something the makes sense for your Linux host.

-dispatcher.rc accepts the normal start/stop/restart/status arguments.
+'''dispatcher.rc''' accepts the normal start/stop/restart/status arguments.

-A PID file (```dispatcher.pid```) is created in the /opt/otw/ install folder on start.
-If you would prefer this in another place, like /var/run/ edit dispatcher.rc
+A PID file is recorded into ```/opt/otw/dispatcher.pid```.
+If you would prefer this in another place, such as /var/run/, you will need to edit ```dispatcher.rc```